ChatFAQ/ChatFAQ/doc/source/modules/widget/index.md

 `onlyChat`: if the widget should only display the chat, by default the widget displays the header and the history besides the chat.

+`fitToParent`: if the widget should fit to the parent element, by default the widget will be positioned absolute to the window.

 `initialConversationMetadata`: stringify JSON object with arbitrary metadata that will be sent and accessible in the SDK's FSM

 `customIFramedMsgs`: It is possible to customize the messages coming from the SDK's FSM, you can pass a JSON object with the following structure: